tanerius/arch_post_install/README.md

 ### Partitioning

-Partition the disks using `dfisk /dev/<deviceid>`.
+Partition the disks using `fdisk /dev/<deviceid>`.
 Here is some useful info for this:

 ```text
 Partition type aliases: